mas-transparency/server/README.md

 ## GET /chores?groupID=exampleGroupID
 Returns a JSON list of all chores associated with a groupID

+## GET /users?groupID=exampleGroupID
+Returns a JSON list of all users associated with a groupID

 ## POST /chores
 Creates a Chore.
 Requires a JSON body payload with the following fields specified.